-- Star Trek: The Next Generation: Data the android has male parts, and whenever that fact is brought to light, the phrases "fully functional" and "anatomically correct" are used.
-In "Datalore", Riker sounds awkward when asking Data if his "brother" Lore has all his parts, implying that he's wondering if Lore has a penis.
-In "The Naked Now", Data hears a limerick from a person infected with a virus that makes the infected lose their inhibitions and repeats part of it to Picard: "There was a young lady from Venus, whose body was shaped like a..." but Picard interrupts him before he can say the last word.
+- Star Trek: The Next Generation: Data the android has male genitalia, and whenever that fact is brought to light, the phrases "fully functional" and "anatomically correct" are used.
+In "Datalore", Riker sounds pretty awkward when asking Data if his "brother" Lore has all his parts, implying that he's wondering if Lore has a penis.
+In "The Naked Now", Data hears a limerick from a person infected with a virus that makes the infected lose their inhibitions and repeats part of it to Picard: "There was a young lady from Venus, whose body was shaped like a...", but Picard interrupts him before he can say the last word.

 - Star Trek: Voyager

 - In "Message in a Bottle", the holographic doctor meets another one and mentions that he's had sex before.
 The other hologram says, "Sex?!
 How is that possible?!
 We aren't equipped with a—" but is cut off by the Doctor bragging, "Let's just say I made an addition to my program."

 - In "State of Flux", Neelix describes some poisoning symptoms that include a stabbing pain that starts at your knees and works its way up to the—